adamsilver/fdpb/03-book-a-flight.md

 ## 3. Choosing passengers

-Airlines typically ask how many people are travelling.
-They also want to know what age the travellers are because this affects the price of the ticket.
-Here's how it might look:
+Next we need to know how many people are travelling.
+The age of the passengers affects the price of the ticket so we'll arrange the interface according to these age groups.

 ![Passengers](./images/03/passengers.png)